 - Story outline, treatment including concept art and a script for the project;

 All applicants must complete an online application form.
 Please ensure that all supporting documentation is submitted either online with your application or via email to Kari-Anne Proctor, Funding Executive ([email protected]).

 Failure to provide the requested supporting documentation will result in your application being eliminated from the Creative Animation call.

 COMMITMENT TO GOOD PRACTICE

-- All productions supported by Northern Ireland Screen must commit to, and adhere to, the Northern Ireland Industry Code of Practice published by Northern Ireland Screen.
-A copy of this code is available on the online application site.
+- All productions supported by Northern Ireland Screen must commit to, and adhere to, The Code of Practice for the Screen Industry in Northern Ireland published by Northern Ireland Screen.
+A copy of this code is available on the application website.